chapinb/secure-development-for-all/README.md

    consistency and confidence as your project evolves.

 # Tools

+This section has a number of options that can be used in concert or independent with eachother.
+They are ordered in the ease of implementation, from easiest to most difficult.
+Simultaneously they are ordered from individual to team impact (as implementing it yourself is naturally easier to do.)

 Please consider opening a PR with your reccomendations about tools to add.